nolecram/my_professional_journey/vol-2-cloud-transition-2006-2012/README.md

 **[Vol. 1 – The Proprietary Era (1999–2006)](../vol-1-proprietary-era-1999-2006/README.md)**

-The professional journey begins with foundation-building years in Rome (1999-2006) across four companies (Atos, TeleAp, RSI Sistemi, Avaya), where entry-level technical work in systems integration evolved into increasing responsibility in enterprise solutions.
+The professional journey begins with foundation-building years in Rome (1999–2006) across four companies (Atos, TeleAp, RSI Sistemi, Avaya), where entry-level technical work in systems integration evolved into increasing responsibility in enterprise solutions.

 ---

 *Blog posts originally published on Thoughts on Cloud - IBM Cloud Products and Services platform.
 Technical documentation published through IBM Redbooks.
 All content reflects the collaborative spirit and knowledge-sharing culture that defined that chapter.*

+*Section created: November 23, 2025*
+*Professional journey period: Vol. 2 (2006–2012) – The Cloud Transition (Rome, Dubai, Melbourne)*
+*Purpose: Time capsule and tribute to formative professional years*